JusticeRage/FFM/README.md

 machine to function properly.
 * `!upload [local file] [remote path]` works exactly the same as the previous command, except that a local file is put on the remote machine.

-* `!pty` spawns a TTY, which is something you don't want in most cases because it tends to leave forensics evidence.
-However, some commands (`sudo`) or exploits require a TTY to run in so this is provided as a convenience. `UNSET HISTFILE HISTFILESIZE HISTSIZE PROMPT_COMMAND` is passed to it as soon as it spawns.
+### Execution Commands

+* `!sh [local script]` Runs a shell script from the local machine in memory.
 * `!py [local script]` executes a local Python script on the remote machine, and does so *entirely in memory*.
 Check out my
 [other repository](https://github.com/JusticeRage/freedomfighting) for scripts you might want to use.
 This commands uses a multiline syntax with `<<`, which means that pseudo-shells that don't support it (Weevely is a good example of that) will break this command quite badly.
-* `!py3` does the exact same thing except for system with python3
+* `!py3 [local script]` does the exact same thing except for system with python3
+- Please see below for `!elf` and `!elf3` warnings.
+* `!elf3 [local script]` Runs an executable from the local machine in memory, requires python3 on the remote machine.
+* `!elf [local script]` Runs an executable from the local machine in memory, requires python2.7 on remote machine.

+### Stealth Commands
+- I am fully aware these two modules are the opposite of "stealthy" but it is where they are currently placed until an alternative location can be worked out.
+This stealth category will more than likely contain commands that help you blend in better in addition to those commands that might make you stick out.
+* `!pty` spawns a TTY, which is something you don't want in most cases because it tends to leave forensics evidence.
+However, some commands (`sudo`) or exploits require a TTY to run in so this is provided as a convenience. `UNSET HISTFILE HISTFILESIZE HISTSIZE PROMPT_COMMAND` is passed to it as soon as it spawns, along with `export TERM=xterm`
+* `!sudo` Invoke sudo without a TTY.

 Plugins can be further configured by editing `ffm.conf`.